The impact of the BT ISDN Switch Off

 There are a few ways that you can access VoIP.

 You can implement SIP Trunks, which is technology that allows you to make calls over a data connection connected to a compatible IP Phone system.
-This is considered a great half way house between an on premise solution and a fully hosted platform.
+This is considered a great half way house between an on-premises solution and a fully hosted platform.

 However, to achieve the greatest flexibility for your business, implementing a fully hosted cloud communications platform.